Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 ## Set Timer

 Set the respective time inbetween reminders, in minutes.
 This time will not be reused after restarting the bot again.
-For that, look at
+For that, look at [Settings](#settings)
 ![alt text](https://github.com/Gewerd-Strauss/GeneralHealthBots.ahk/blob/main/Github%20Help%20Pictures/SHB_Submenu_Set_Timer.jpeg?raw=true)

 ## Pause